Mohamed Barakatullah Bhopali: Activities in Japan

-Early in 1910, he started the Islamic Fraternity in Tokyo.

-In June–July 1911 he left for Constantinople and Petrograd, returned to Tokyo in October and published an article referring to the advent of a great pan-Islamic Alliance including Afghanistan which he expected to become "the future Japan of Central Asia".
+In June or July 1911, he left for istanbul and Petrograd, returned to Tokyo in October and published an article referring to the advent of a great pan-Islamic Alliance including Afghanistan which he expected to become "the future Japan of Central Asia".
 In December he converted to Islam three Japanese: his assistant Hassan Hatanao, his wife, and her father, Baron Kentaro Hiki.
 This is said to be the first conversion to Islam in Japan.
-In 1912, Barakatullah "became at once more fluent in his use of the English language and more anti-British in his tone", observes Ker (p133).
-Discussing in his paper the "Christian Combination against Islam", Barakatullah singled out the Emperor William of Germany as really the one man "who holds the peace of the world as well as the war in the hollow of his hand : it is the duty of the Muslims to be united, to stand by the Khalif; with their life and property, and to side with Germany".
-Quoting a Roman poet, Barakatullah reminded that the Anglo-Saxons had been sea-wolves, living on the pillage of the world.
-The difference in modern times was the added "refinement of hypocrisy which sharpens the edge of brutality".
-On 6 July 1912, the entry of the paper into India was prohibited, before the Japanese Government suppressed it.
+In 1912, Barakatullah "became at once more fluent in his use of the English language and more anti-British in his tone", observes Ker (p.
+133).

 Meanwhile, since September, copies of another paper called El Islam appeared in India, continuing Barakatullah's political propaganda.
-On 22 March 1913 its importation was prohibited in India.
+On 22 March 1913, its importation was prohibited in India.
 In June 1913, copies were received in India of a lithographed Urdu pamphlet, "The Sword is the Last Resort".
-On 31 March 1914 Barakatullah's teaching appointment was terminated by the Japanese authorities.
-It was followed by another similar leaflet, Feringhi ka Fareb ("The Deceit of the English") : according to Ker (p135), "it surpassed in violence Barakatullah’s previous productions, and was modelled more on the style of the publications of the Ghadar party of San Francisco with whom Barakatullah now threw in his lot".
+On 31 March 1914, Barakatullah's teaching appointment was terminated by the Japanese authorities.
+It was followed by another similar leaflet, Feringhi ka Fareb (The Deceit of the English) : according to Ker (p.
+135), "it surpassed in violence Barakatullah's previous productions, and was modelled more on the style of the publications of the Ghadar party of San Francisco with whom Barakatullah now threw in his lot".